 Education is a fundamental right for children, yet the system in New Zealand predetermines failure for a child who learns differently.
-Acknowledging that children learn in different ways is one of the biggest factors impacting students' participation, engagement and achievement at school.

-British educationalist Neil MacKay says that to operate effectively, children must begin their learning from a platform of strength and competence.
-This means reinforcing their strengths and providing opportunities to maximise these rather than marginalising those who learn in non-traditional ways.
+Acknowledging that children learn in different ways is one of says that to operate effectively, children must begin their learning from a platform of strength and competence.
+This means reinforcing their strengths and providing opportunities to maximise these, rather than marginalising those who learn in non-traditional ways.
 It's the self-esteem issue again.

 Recognising learning differences and accommodating a number of learning methods, materials and approaches will ensure children develop a stake in their own learning, and will create buy-in from an early age.

-To quote William Yeats, "Education is not the filling of a pail, but the lighting of a fire".
+To quote William Yeats, education is not the filling of a pail, but the lighting of a fire.